Petra, Mt. Nebo,Book Your Tour Online Request a Quote Printable Itinerary

 Day 9: Around Jerusalem, Bible Times, Bethlehem

 Conditions permitting we will visit the Temple Mount, with commentary on the Temple Periods, and the variety of belief systems past and present that make this area so valuable.
 Next we will visit the Wailing Wall and then the fascinating Rabbinical Tunnels leading us through the Second Temple era.
 The tunnel and exhibit give a clear understanding of the amazing construction of the Temple Mount, giant stones, water supply and Roman street where our Lord was led to judgment.
 Before exiting the tunnel we see the immense cornerstone rejected by the builders.
 We move on to the Judgment Hall of Pilate, hear of those who conspired against Him and are reminded of His brutal beating and humiliation.
 From here we will also be able to see the Pool of Bethesda, Stephen's Gate and St. Ann’s Church.
 This afternoon we visit the Southern Wall Excavations.
 This southern side of The Temple was the main entrance for the common folk, whereas the Priests and Levites had their own entrance from the higher eastern side.
 Parts of the giant stairs, which led to the Temple Mount from the courtyard have been unearthed along with the purification pools.
 From here Jesus entered the Temple Mount and drove out the vendors and money exchangers who were exploiting the people.
 It is also likely that this is the place that Peter stood and preached and where thousands were saved and baptized on the Day of Pentecost.
-Those who wish may stay in the city marketplace for shopping, while others may choose to spend the remainder of the day surrounding the birth of Christ with a visit to Bethlehem.
+We spend the remainder of the day surrounding the birth of Christ with a visit to Bethlehem.
 (B, D)

 Day 10: Jesus' Steps, Last Days, Way of Suffering, Garden Tomb